rproskuryakov/rproskuryakov.github.io/content/posts/triton-sentence-transformer.md

 which is an open-source instrument for collect, export and generate metrics, logs an traces of an application.
 Triton [supports](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/trace.html) opentelemetry generation for traces of inference requests.

-Also as a standard observability method you can enable prometheus metrics in Triton.
 Majority of companies use Prometheus as a database for metrics and Grafana for dashboards and alerts.
-Triton [can be set](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/metrics.html) to provide prometheus metrics to collect GPU metrics as well as requests statistics.
+Triton also [supports](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/metrics.html) providing prometheus metrics.
+They contain GPU metrics and requests statistics.

-Also, in a production environment you'd need to think about scalability.
+Another issue in a production environment is scalability.
 [Seldon-Core](https://github.com/SeldonIO/seldon-core) is one of the instruments to help with that.
 It is a tool dedicated to deployment of machine learning models on Kubernetes.
 Seldon introduces the concept of a server in fact being a backend for a model.